AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 ### Bounce mails {#bounce-mails}

-For synchronous delivery failure error messages, the Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.
-For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).
+For synchronous delivery failure error messages, the Adobe Campaign Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.

 Asynchronous bounces are still qualified by the Campaign inMail process through the **[!UICONTROL Bounce mails]** rule.

->[!IMPORTANT]
+>[!NOTE]
 >
->Once upgraded to the Enhanced MTA, the bounce qualifications in the Campaign **[!UICONTROL Message qualification]** table are no longer used.
+>Because they are now managed by the Enhanced MTA, the bounce qualifications in the Campaign **[!UICONTROL Message qualification]** table are no longer used.
 For more on bounce mail qualification, see this [section](../../sending/using/understanding-delivery-failures.md#bounce-mail-qualification).

 <!--The user can create his own rules.